yiphei/Pebble-Scavenger-Hunt/docs/IMPLEMENTATION.md

 	7. Delete the `krags` hashtable and the `teams` hashtable
 	8. Close the log file and return success code of 0

+### Coupling and Cohesion
+The Game Server is cohesive because most routines perform one function, or set of operations, on a specific set of data.
+For example, the validate functions perform validation on a single specific message.

+Another example is the function table that calls each handler.
+Each handler performs a very specific function to handle a specific message and is called via a structure that clearly passes data between functions via data-structure coupling.
+Many parameters are passed in these functions because the lower validation and send message functions require this data.
+In this way coupling allows functions with strong cohesion.

 ## Common - Network